 US company Northrop Grumman produces a wide range of weapon systems such as laser weapons, drones, guided bombs, and nuclear submarines.
-Its revenues depend for more than three quarters on military production.
+More than three quarters of its revenues depend on military production.

-Northrop Grumman International Holdings B.V. and Northrop Grumman Finance Europe B.V., based in the Netherlands, are fully owned by Northrop Grumman Global Holdings Ltd. located in central London.51 As such they are directly linked to the UK establishement on a company level.
-Holdings B.V. itself is the only shareholder in Northrop Grumman B.V., Northrop Grumman Netherlands B.V. and Northrop Grumman Asia Holdings B.V.
+Northrop Grumman International Holdings B.V. and Northrop Grumman Finance Europe B.V., based in the Netherlands, are fully owned by Northrop Grumman Global Holdings Ltd. located in central London.51 As such they are directly linked to the UK establishment on a company level.
+Holdings B.V. itself is the only shareholder in Northrop Grumman B.V., Northrop Grumman Netherlands B.V. and Northrop Grumman Asia Holdings B.V..
 The first two are registered as working in the field of security and security systems.

 Holdings Asia is registered as a holding.
 All three have zero employees and a working capital of 1 (one) euro.
-All Sperry companies, also part of the Northrop Grumman footprint in the Netherlands,52 are withdrawn from the trade register, as are those of Litton (which is also part of the NGC53).
+All Sperry companies, also part of the Northrop Grumman footprint in the Netherlands,52 have been withdrawn from the trade register, as are those of Litton (which is also part of the NGC53).
 In total zero people are employed.
-There is however an middle seized office at the James Wattweg 22 in Vlaardingen.
-When passing it last year a man with a computer under his arm was just leaving.
+There is however an office at the James Wattweg 22 in Vlaardingen.
+When passing it last year, a man with a computer under his arm was just leaving.
 Apparently it is not totally empty.
 It is also the location of the personnel association of Northrop Grumman and the address of Sperry in the Netherlands, which is however no longer registered.

-Concernrelaties Bedrijfsprofiel - Northrop (59236469) Grumman Inte rnational Holdings E Inzoomen op één niveau Kamer van Koophandel, 20 augustus 2 2015 - 10:51 Naam Plaats KvK-nummer - 100 % Northrop Grumman Overseas Holdings, Inc. Falls Church, Virgi nia 22Ver.
-Staten van Amerika Northrop Grumman Inte ernational Holdings B.V.
-Vlaardingen 59236469 - 100 % No rthrop Grumman B.V.
-Vlaardingen 57961484 - 100 % No rthrop Grumman Netherlands B.V.
-Vlaardingen 57961581 - 100 % No rthrop Grumman Sperry Marine Holding s B.V.Vlaardingen 59240628 - 100 % No rthrop Grumman Asia Holdings B.V.
+Company relations Company profile - Northrop Grumman International Holdings B.V.
+(59236369) Chamber of Commerce, 18 august 2015 - 12:09 Name Location CoC number 100% Northrop Grumman International Holdings B.V.
+Falls Church, Virginia 22 Ver.
+Staten van Amerika Northrop Grumman International Holdings B.V.
+Vlaardingen 59236469 - 100% Northrop Grumman B.V.
+Vlaardingen 57961484 - 100% Northrop Grumman Netherlands B.V.
+Vlaardingen 57961581 100% Northrop Grumman Sperry Marine Holdings B.V.
+Vlaardingen 59240628 59240628 - 100% Northrop Grumman Asia Holdings B.V.
 Vlaardingen 61783935